 Here’s a brief rundown of how Costa Rica is keeping tourism sustainable – and what you can do to green your itinerary and leave a positive impact everywhere you visit.

 The Costa Rican Tourism Board, ICT, has created a Sustainability Certification Program to define eco-friendly policies for hotels, resorts, B&Bs and other accommodations.
 The program’s goal is to educate Costa Rica’s hotels on how they can reduce their environmental impact, protect the nation’s lush surroundings, and promote sustainable communities.
-Even better: compliant hotels are rated on a sustainable scale of one to five leaves (the most sustainable) – making it easy for you to choose only the greenest hotels in the nation.
+Even better: compliant hotels are rated on a sustainable scale of one to five leaves (least to most sustainable) – making it easy for you to choose only the greenest hotels in the nation.

 It’s hard to avoid transportation when traveling – even the greatest hikers and bikers probably need to hop a flight to Costa Rica!
 But that’s not to say you can’t go green – or at least carbon-neutral – during your Costa Rican vacation.
 In fact, there’s a greener version of every kind of transportation into and around the country: